IntersectMBO/plutus/plutus-ledger-api/exe/analyse-script-events/Data.md

 | 22   |    6.03%  |
 | 23   |    0.00%  |

-Only five datums (of almost 21 million) contain more than 22 `Constr` nodes, but for some reason there are 1260972 datums with exacly 22.
+Only five datum objects (of almost 21 million) contain more than 22 `Constr` nodes, but for some reason there are 1,260,972 datums with exactly 22.

 ## Conclusions

 It seems that in general `Data` objects on the chain are quite small and simple, especially redeemers and `Data` objects embedded in scripts.
-Datums tend to be larger and more complex, and it might be worth trying to understand why this is.
+Datum objects tend to be larger and more complex, and it might be worth trying to understand why this is.